 This is not to say that you can’t have any fun, or shop, or ever treat yourself to something new.
 It’s not about placing such tight restrictions on yourself that it adds stress and unhappiness to your life.

 It may not always be popular or seem “fun” to say no to buying more and no longer shopping for entertainment.
-But learning to shop like a minimalist will pay off in the long term when your home is uncluttered and peaceful.
+But learning to shop like a minimalist and how to buy less will pay off in the long term when your home is uncluttered and peaceful.
 When you are not spending your spare time managing the things you own (cleaning them, maintaining them, repairing them, organizing them, etc.), rather than enjoying your life.

 The intentional shopping choices you make today will allow you to spend your Saturday afternoons doing something you love and enjoy.
 Rather than cleaning out your storage room.
 Again.